pdx-cs-sound/course-notes/02-digital/03-tools.md

 * Integration between PulseAudio and Jack seems to actually work these days, mostly…

-* The new Linux buzz is around [PipeWire](https://gitlab.freedesktop.org/pipewire/pipewire/) which is PulseAudio and Jack compatible and also does video.
-But it is Linux-only for now, which may be a problem.
+* The new Linux thing is [PipeWire](https://gitlab.freedesktop.org/pipewire/pipewire/) which is PulseAudio, Jack, ALSA compatible and also does video.

 ## Audio Tools